 - Place the lug wrench over the head of a lug nut.

-- Rotate lug wrench to the left.
+- Rotate the lug wrench counterclockwise.

-Tip: It is important not to remove the lug nuts prior to jacking the car because of risk of injury and risk of damage to the vehicle.
+Tip: It is important not to remove the lug nuts prior to jacking the car because of the risk of injury and risk of damage to the vehicle.

-Step 4: Place Jack
+Step 4: Jack Up Your Car

 - Locate the frame of the car.

 - Place the jack as designated by the owner's manual, or as indicated under the axle.

 - Manually adjust the height of the jack to between the car frame and the ground.
 Make sure the point of leverage is facing outwards.

 Tip: Many new vehicles have a mark on the frame where the jack should go.
 Older vehicles may have impressions left from prior jackings.
 Refer to your manual.

 Step 5: Raise the Jack